etalab/plan-ogp-2015-2017/en/ensure-accountability/public-evaluations/commitment-5.md

   The Cour des comptes undertakes to regularly provide the following data sets:

-  - The budgetary data forming the basis of current or past analyses of State’s budget execution _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/143)]_
+  - The budgetary data forming the basis of current or past analyses of State's budget execution _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/143)]_
   - When possible, the data forming the basis of current or past themed investigations of the Cour _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/144)]_